ToyotaInfoTech/RAMN/docs/hardware/Fabrication/ordering.rst

 .. warning::

-	Although there are silkscreen markings to indicate the correct orientation of each component, the two following components are susceptible to be soldered with the wrong orientation by the fab and therefore require extra attention:
+	Although there are silkscreen markings to indicate the correct orientation of each component, the two following components are susceptible to being soldered with the wrong orientation by the fab and therefore require extra attention:

 	- SW1 (Shift Joystick): the notch should be on the opposite side of the silkscreen word "SHIFT" (see :ref:`powertrain_details`).
 	- SW3 (Lighting Switch): see pictures below.